Pending 2016 changes to Boy Scout Rank Advancement Requirements

 If BSA membership eligibility rules change, and as a result a former member rejoins a BSA program, still as a youth member, then that youth may carry on in the advancement program, picking up where he left off when last he was a member, but not receiving credit for activities while not registered.
 A former member who is no longer eligible to participate in a BSA program as a youth member due to age, for example, can neither receive credit for completing advancement requirements nor be awarded any advancement-oriented recognition such as ranks or merit badges, etc., that under the rules in effect at the time of his youth membership he was ineligible to earn.

-In addition, the 2013 Boy Scout Requirements Booklet has this statement:
+In addition, as noted above, 2015 Boy Scout Requirements Booklet has this statement:

 Similarly, the Guide to Advancement, in section 184.108.40.206, covers the rules regarding how to handle merit badges when those requirements change.
 That information is as follows: